 Reducing Stress and Anxiety

 In order to investigate the effect of happiness and laughter on IVF results, researchers asked the mothers to attend the clown's show after IVF transfer.
-Surprisingly, the results showed that the chances of pregnancy in people who attended the comedy show after embryo transfer was twice as much as the ones who didn't attend the show.
+Surprisingly, the results showed that the chances of pregnancy in people who attended the comedy show after embryo transfer were twice as much as the ones who didn't.

 In most cases, the first IVF cycle does not lead to pregnancy; sometimes, it takes several cycles to have a successful IVF.
 Therefore, you should be patient until you get the desired result.